salesforce/CodeGen/codegen25/README.md

 Model cards outline how to use the model for causal and infill sampling.
 Please refer to each model card for more details.

+The models are pre-trained on the [StarCoderData](https://huggingface.co/datasets/bigcode/starcoderdata), a programming language dataset developed by BigCode.

 ## Requirements

 ```